DanielEvansLab/DanielEvansLab.github.io/_posts/2015-11-30-Longevity-Genomics.md

 ### Updates

+Many components of this site are under heavy development.
 In the coming months, genomic resources and analytical approaches will be made available on this website that will enable others in the field to perform in-depth integrative genomic analyses using their own data.
-Methods and results from our analyses will be made publicly available as well.
+Results from our analyses will be made available for download [here](http://www.longevitygenomics.org/downloads).

 ### Contact